Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Simulation results

 Figure \ref{fig:sensitivity_1} shows the sensitivity analysis of the proposed control framework for $N=4$ subject to varying controller parameters $T_p, T_c, \text{ and } \tau$, and IDM car-following parameter $\rho$.
-Note that, the platoon formation time is computed with \eqref{eq:platoon_formation_1} and \eqref{eq:platoon_formation_2} presented in Remark \ref{rem:rmse_platoonFormation}.
-Increasing the prediction horizon $T_p$ and sample time $\tau$ decrease the platoon formation time, as shown in Figs. \ref{fig:sensitivity_1}(a) and \ref{fig:sensitivity_1}(c), respectively.
-In contrast, the variation of the control horizon $T_c$ does not affect the platoon formation time, as shown in Fig. \ref{fig:sensitivity_1}(b).
+Here, we use \eqref{eq:platoon_formation_rmse} to compute the platoon formation time.
+Increasing $T_p$ and $\tau$ decrease the platoon formation time, as shown in Figs. \ref{fig:sensitivity_1}(a) and \ref{fig:sensitivity_1}(c), respectively, whereas the variation of $T_c$ does not affect the platoon formation time, as shown in Fig. \ref{fig:sensitivity_1}(b).
 However, choosing appropriate $T_c$ is essential to enforce the constraints in \eqref{eq:ocp_constraints}.
-The platoon formation time under varying desired time headway $\rho$, which indicates different driving behavior of the IDM car-following model, is shown in Fig. \ref{fig:sensitivity_1}(d), which indicates that our proposed framework is robust enough to form a platoon within the desired optimization horizon $T_h$.
+Note that, the parameters $T_p$ and $\tau$ can be tuned using Figs. \ref{fig:sensitivity_1}(a) and \ref{fig:sensitivity_1}(c) to form a platoon within the desired optimization horizon.
+The platoon formation time under varying $\rho$, which represents different driving behavior of the IDM model, is shown in Fig. \ref{fig:sensitivity_1}(d).
+Here, the proposed framework is robust enough to form a platoon within the optimization horizon $T_h=65$ s.
 In all of the cases presented in Figs. \ref{fig:sensitivity_1}(a)-(d), the proposed controller enables platoon formation without violating any constraints in \eqref{eq:ocp_constraints}.
-Note that, the parameters $T_p$ and $\tau$ can be tuned using Figs. \ref{fig:sensitivity_1}(a) and \ref{fig:sensitivity_1}(c) to form a platoon within the desired optimization horizon.

 Finally, we investigate the robustness of the proposed framework under different platoon size $N=6,~7,~8$ and $9$ as shown in Fig. \ref{fig:robustness_1}.
-The position trajectories of the vehicles in Fig. \ref{fig:robustness_1} indicates that the CAV controller is able to form platoon within the designated optimization horizon $T_h=65$ s without violating any rear-end collision avoidance constraint in \eqref{eq:rearend_constraint}.
+The position trajectories in Fig. \ref{fig:robustness_1} indicates that the CAV controller is able to form platoon within the optimization horizon $T_h=65$ s without violating any safety constraint in \eqref{eq:rearend_constraint}.